-Other reserves of \$40 million and \$48 million for 2009 and 2008, respectively, include liabilities for various claims, such as freight claims and claims for property and automobile liability.
+Other reserves of \$69 million and \$40 million for 2010 and 2009, respectively, include liabilities for various claims, such as freight claims and claims for property damage.
+Freight claims include claims for both freight loss and damage and freight rate disputes.
+Freight rate disputes are recorded as a reduction of revenue rather than an expense, because they represent liabilities for customer claims regarding the rates charged by the Respondent for its transportation services.
 These liabilities are accrued at the estimable and probable amount in accordance with the Contingencies Topic in the ASC.